 What’s the difference between a day rate interim assignment and a FTC (fixed term contract) assignment?

 An FTC assignment is essentially a permanent job, for a fixed period of time – often anywhere between 3 and 18 months.
 You will usually be entitled to the same benefits as your permanent counterparts.
 On a day rate assignment you are only paid for the days that you work, there are no additional benefits.

 Am I entitled to benefits on a day rate assignment?

 When working on a day rate contract you are not entitled to benefits if the contract falls outside the of scope of IR35.
 If you take on a contract that sits inside the scope of IR35, then you will be entitled to benefits.
-If you are looking at contracts inside the scope of IR35 you should get advice from your accountant, umbrella company or one of our interim consultants.
+If you are looking at contracts inside the scope of IR35 you should get advice from your accountant, umbrella company or one of our interim recruiters or consultants.

 Do I need to set up a Personal Service Company (commonly known as limited company)?

 If you are thinking about being a long-term interim manager then setting up a Personal Service Company (PSC) will offer the most flexibility.
 If you are not planning to do this then you may prefer to use an umbrella company.

 An umbrella company will act as a PSC for you and we recommend that you only use an accredited umbrella company.
 Independent membership bodies such as Professional Passport and FCSA provide their list of approved umbrella companies.

 Do I need an accountant?

 If you set up a limited company, you will need to hire an accountant for general finance advice and to carry out your tax returns.